 February 19 1861 Tuesday

 Louisiana.
 New Orleans was occupied by Louisiana State troops.
-The US Paymaster’s Office was seized.
+The US Paymaster’s Office and its contents were seized.

 New York.
-US President-elect Abraham Lincoln arrived in New York City and gave a speech.
+US President-elect Abraham Lincoln arrived in New York City and gave a speech to the assembled crowd.

 Texas.
-US Brigadier-General David Emanuel Twiggs surrendered all US military posts and property in Texas to Confederate forces on 28 February 1861.
-Since Texas had not yet ratified the ordinance of secession, Twiggs committed what some considered a treasonous act, and Colonel Carlos Adolphus Waite, commanding the 1st US Infantry at Camp Verde, took effective command of what remained of US forces in the state.
+US Brigadier-General David Emanuel Twiggs would surrender all US military posts and property in Texas to Confederate forces on 28 February 1861.
+Since Texas had not yet ratified the ordinance of secession, Twiggs committed what some considered a treasonous act, and in anticipation of Twiggs’ actions Colonel Carlos Adolphus Waite, commanding the 1st US Infantry at Camp Verde, took effective command of what remained of US forces in the state.

 USA: Colonel Carlos Adolphus Waite (1st US Infantry) assumed temporary command of the Department of Texas, replacing Brigadier-General David Emanuel Twiggs.